exercism/website-copy/pages/terms.md

 #### Community Content

-All of the exercises delivered through the platform have been build by a community of volunteers and are, mostly licensed under the MIT License.
+All of the exercises delivered through the platform have been build by a community of volunteers and are licensed mainly under the MIT License.
 All of this content is available directly through our Github repositories (see https://github.com/exercism) where specific license details can be viewed.

 #### User Contributed Content